supabase/dbdev/docs/index.md

 ## Overview

-dbdev is a package package manager for Postgres [trusted lanuguage extensions](https://github.com/aws/pg_tle) (TLEs).
-It consists of a package registry to store and distribute TLEs, a CLI to publish your TLEs, and a Postgres extension to install TLEs in your database.
+dbdev is a package manager for Postgres [trusted lanuguage extensions](https://github.com/aws/pg_tle) (TLEs).
+It consists of:

+- [database.dev](https://database.dev): our first-party package registry to store and distribute TLEs
+- dbdev CLI: a CLI for publishing TLEs to a registries
+- dbdev client: an in-database client for installing TLEs from registries

+If you want to publish your own TLE, you will need the dbdev CLI.
+Follow its [installation instructions](/dbdev/cli#installation) to get started.

 If you want to install an extension from the registry, you will need the SQL dbdev client.
-Follow the [installation instructions](/dbdev/sql-client#installation) to install it in your database.
+Follow the [installation instructions](https://database.dev/installer) to enable it in your database.

-If you want to publish your own TLE, you will need the dbdev CLI.
-Follow its [installation instructions](/dbdev/cli#installation) to install it for your OS.